• 10.00am - 5.30pm

 Victory

-Next, Slim drove the Japanese south.
-Fighting through the monsoon and supplied by air, his men crossed the River Chindwin, took Akyab in the Arakan, and won bridgeheads across the Irrawaddy.
+Next, Slim drove the Japanese south across Burma (now Myanmar).
+Fighting through the monsoon and supplied by air, his men crossed the River Chindwin, took Akyab (now Sittwe) in the Arakan, and won bridgeheads across the Irrawaddy.
 After fierce fighting, Meiktila and Mandalay were captured in March 1945.

 The route south to Rangoon now lay open.
 4th Corps was only 30 miles (48 km) away when the city fell to a combined air and seaborne operation in May.
-It was a victory won through the courage and endurance of the troops, and the superb generalship of Slim.
+It was a victory won through the courage and endurance of the troops, and Slim's superb generalship.

 17th Indian Division in Payagyi during the advance on Rangoon, 1945